apache/systemds/contributing-to-systemds.md

 {% endcomment %}
 -->

-There are many ways to become involved with SystemML:
+There are many ways to become involved with SystemDS:

 * This will become a table of contents (this text will be scraped).
 {:toc}